Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 : Implementation of Interlisp for Digital Equipment Corporation VAX systems.

 Koto
-: An obsolete named releases of Interlisp-D.
+: An obsolete named release of Interlisp-D.

 Lcom
 : Used as a file ending, xxx.lcom, for compiled Medley files.

 Lyric
-: An obsolete named releases of Interlisp-D.
+: An obsolete named release of Interlisp-D.

 Medley
 : The final named release of Interlisp-D.